 For information on banks in the Georgetown area, please see http://internationalservices.georgetown.edu/money/.

 Due to space limitations, Georgetown does not offer on-campus housing for interns.
-We recommend that you DO NOT enter into a contract with any landlord for housing before arriving and viewing the property.
+We recommend that you DO NOT enter into a contract with any landlord or send money for housing before arriving and viewing the property.
 However, it is helpful to begin to think about your budget and research properties before you arrive.

 The University maintains an Off-Campus Housing listing that may aid scholars in their search for housing.
 Scholars may visit their website prior to arrival (http://studentliving.georgetown.edu/off-campus/) to research prices and locations in the D.C. area.
 Upon your arrival at Georgetown, you can visit the Office of Neighborhood Life is located at 1300 36th Street.